 If you want to make a video to promote your company or organization, you need to ask a lot of questions.
 What is the concept?
 What is the budget?
 Who is the audience?
 What is the core message?
 How long will it run?
 What is the call to action?
 All of these are important questions, […]

 Brands are putting themselves in the spotlight with feature-length documentaries.
 Over the last decade, documentary films have been on the rise in popularity and profitability.
 Production and equipment is lighter and cheaper, and filmmakers are free to experiment in finding creative ways to tell true stories.
-VOD services like Netflix, Amazon Prime and iTunes are giving a growing worldwide market access to huge libraries of quality non-fiction films.
-But […]
+VOD services like Netflix, Amazon Prime and iTunes are giving a growing […]

 Since the 2014 introduction of new auto-play video features, Facebook video view averages have been growing by leaps and bounds.
 Uploads are also are on the up and up as people are seeing videos flying through their timeline, triggering even more uploads.
 Since June 2015, an average of 4 billion videos are watched on Facebook each day and climbing.
 That’s up from 3 billion views […]